-Our United Capacity Purchase Agreement expires between June and December 2019 with respect to 20 CRJ-700 and 14 E-175 aircraft, between January and August 2020 with respect to 16 E-175 aircraft, and between 2022 and 2028 with respect to 30 of our E-175 aircraft.
-We are currently in negotiations with United with respect to the 20 CRJ-700 aircraft expiring between August and December 2019.
-We cannot predict the outcome of these negotiations and there can be no assurance that we will be able to extend these aircraft at acceptable rates, on acceptable terms, or at all.
+On November 26, 2019, we amended and restated our United Capacity Purchase Agreement to extend the term of 42 of our E-175 aircraft leased from United for an additional five (5) years which will now expire between 2024 and 2028.
+As part of the amended agreement United has elected to have us lease our twenty (20) CRJ-700 aircraft to another United Express service provider for a term of 7 years.
+We will continue to operate the aircraft until they are transitioned between May 2020 and Dec 2020.
+In addition, we own 18 E175 aircraft that expire in 2028.
 United is also permitted, subject to certain conditions, to terminate the agreement early in its discretion by giving us notice of 90 days or more.
 Our United Capacity Purchase Agreement is also subject to termination prior to expiration, subject to our right to cure, in various circumstances including if our controllable flight completion factor or departure performance falls below certain levels for a specified period of time.